nstapelbroek/docker-static-webserver/README.md

 - Altered behavior at clients, for example due to changes in cache-headers
 - Altered behavior in the find & replace script
+- Altered behavior in the file locations

-There are a couple of tags available for this image:
+There are a couple of tags [available in the registry](https://hub.docker.com/r/nstapelbroek/static-webserver/tags/) for this image:

-- `1` refers to its equally named support branch for preparing new minor or patch releases.
+- `2` refers to its equally named support branch for preparing new minor or patch releases.
 This branch will be auto-rebuild every day meaning you'll also get the latest updates from the [upstream nginx image](https://hub.docker.com/_/nginx/).
 Use this branch whenever you can.
-- `1.x.x` refers to an release.
+- `x.x.x` refers to an release.
 These releases are not auto-rebuild (yet) so you'll miss out on any updates or patches.
 It holds a good purpose if you want to pin to a specific release.
 - `latest` refers to a build with new features or improvements that are potentially BC-breaking.

 ## Known limitations